dtran415/IFSCScraper/README.md

 Run `jest` to run tests.

 For the frontend:
+Create an environment variable REACT_APP_API_URL that points to the backend service.
 Run `npm install` to install dependencies, then run `npm start` to start the server.